YonatanAriel/Hamin-hasela-haze/README.md

 # Hamin-hasela-haze
-a website for a guest- house
+a website for a guest - house